The Southeast Asian country,Philippines, is one of the most popular destinations for travelers all around the world to escape to.

 Just in case you’re still not convinced, here are some breathtaking photos that will make you want to book your flight and travel to the Philippines right now!

 The group of islands in Caramoan, Camarines Sur of Bicol region earned its worldwide recognition for being one of the shooting locations of the TV series Survivor.

 The islands remain to be immaculate with unspoiled white sand beaches, idyllic landscapes, and gorgeous rock formations.
-Island-hopping in Caramoan Islands is a must when you’re in the Bicol region.
+Island-hopping in Caramoan Islands, one of the top tourist spots in Bicol, is a must when you’re in the region.

 Banaue Rice Terraces in the mountains of Banaue, Ifugao is considered a National Cultural Treasure site.
 The creation of the terraces dates back to two millennia ago in the pre-colonial period and is one of the most unique tourist spots in Banaue and the Philippines.

 It’s believed that the 2000-year old elevated rice fields were mostly done by hand, as modern farming equipment were not available back then.

 Kalanggaman Island is an idyllic destination in the town of Palompon, Leyte.
 It is popularly known for its crystalline water, powder-like white sand, and long sandbar extending on both sides of the island that you can experience with a day trip in Kalanggaman Island.